CodeYourFuture/wordpress-module/lesson2.md

 We've got some nice branding in place but the client also needs us to add a logo to the header and footer.
 But how and where does the theme output your websites content?

 If you look again at our theme folder and open up the `index.php` file.
 You will see a mix of code in here, some familiar HTML code and also some other code you may not recognise - this is called PHP and is the main programming language WordPress uses.
-All code between the <?php ... ?> tags is PHP, the rest is HTML.
+All code between the `<?php` and `?>` tags is PHP, the rest is HTML.

 *This module is not designed to teach you PHP.
 However, although the syntax is a little different, you will be able to use what you have learned so far in JavaScript (such as variables, functions, arrays, conditional statements and so on) to help you.*

 > Exercise: Have a look at the some `.php` files in the theme folder.
 Try to guess what the various parts do.

 Near the top of the `index.php` file you will see a call to `get_header();`.
 This is one of the many functions built in to WordPress to help you get content on to your website.
 This particular one looks for file in your theme folder called `header.php` and loads it.
-Likewise, there is a `get_footer()` that loads the footer.php theme file.
-As you'd expect, this is where our site's header and footer content is generated!
+Likewise, there is a `get_footer()` that loads, you guessed it, the footer.php theme file.
+And as you'd expect, this is where our site's header and footer content is generated.
 Let's add our logo to both as required by the client's Layout Design...

 > 1. Download the clients [logo](project-assets/images/logo-text.png) and save it in your theme folder
 > 2. Open `header.php` and find the `<div class="site-branding">` element.
 > 3. Just after this element add an `<img>` tag with a `src` attribute with a value of `"logo-text.png"` and an `alt` attribute with a value of `"Glasgow Bike Store logo"`

-Save the file, refresh the site homepage in your browser and... hmmm, somethings not worked?
+Save the file, refresh the site homepage in your browser and... hmmm, something's not worked?
 The reason is the `src` attribute is not quite pointing to the image file in our theme folder.
 We need to use a bit of PHP in there so it can point to our theme folder.
-So, try this as our `src` value:
+So, try this out:

 > `<img src="<?php echo get_stylesheet_directory_uri(); ?>/logo-text.png" alt="Glasgow Bike Store logo" />`

-You can see that you can mix PHP code with HTML.
+Notice the `src` value - you can see that you can mix PHP code with HTML.
 Save the file, refresh the site homepage in your browser and. it should work.
-(Make sure you have a copy of the image in the theme folder).
+(If not, make sure you have a copy of the image in the theme folder).
 It doesn't look great yet however.
-Try the following...
+Let's try the following...

 > 1. Make the image smaller.
 [HINT: You will need to go back to your `style.css` file and find a way of targeting the image]
 > 2. Align the text center and give it some margin
 > 3. In your themes folder it's a good idea to keep all your images organised in one folder.
 Put the `logo-text.png` file in a folder called `img`.
 You will need to update your `src` attribute to include the folder in the path
 > 4. BONUS: Can you make the link to the homepage in the header be the logo image instead of text?

-Now try and repeat the above exercise with the footer to add the company logo.
-This time use the alternative [logo](project-assets/images/logo.png).
+Now try and repeat the above exercise with the footer - this time use the alternative [logo](project-assets/images/logo.png).

 ## The Template Hierarchy

-Whether you are building your own theme, or modifying someone else’s with a child theme (explained later), you will have to understand the WordPress Template Hierarchy.
+Whether you are building your own theme, or modifying someone else’s, you will have to understand the WordPress Template Hierarchy.
 This is the name given to the way WordPress chooses what template file in the current theme to use for each URI (or path) your user visits on your site — what one to use on the home page, the about page, search results page, 404 page and so on.

   > Do you remember when working with node.js you had to deal with routing in your code?
 WordPress is slightly different — it maps the URI to a template file(s) in your theme based on the rules of the Template Hierarchy.